 Although APhA supports Congressional efforts to address patients' medication costs, APhA has significant concerns with turning to drug importation to achieve lower prices.
-We believe proposals to legalize importation of non-FDA approved drugs is not a comprehensive solution to the complex issue of drug pricing, threatens patient safety, disrupts care, and directly conflicts with efforts by Congress and federal agencies to increase the integrity and security of the U.S. drug supply pursuant to the Drug Supply Chain Security Act (DSCSA).
-Furthermore, APhA is concerned that there is no data or information that demonstrates savings to patients.
+We believe proposals to legalize importation of non-FDA approved prescription drugs is not a comprehensive solution to the complex issue of drug pricing, threatens patient safety, disrupts care, and directly conflicts with efforts by Congress and federal agencies to increase the integrity and security of the U.S. drug supply pursuant to the Drug Supply Chain Security Act (DSCSA).
+By commingling FDA-approved and imported versions of medicines in the marketplace, drug importation programs would create disruptions and confusion in the supply chain and may limit patient access to medications by complicating insurance coverage and reimbursement at the pharmacy.
+APhA is also concerned that there is no data or information that demonstrates significant cost savings to American patients from importation programs.